awesto/django-shop/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/djangoSHOP.svg?style=social&label=djangoSHOP)](https://twitter.com/djangoSHOP)

-Version 0.10 of **django-SHOP** is heading towards API stability.
-Before upgrading to this version please read carfully the Changelog, as the API has been simplified and now is much more generic than in version 0.9.
+On 2017-08-24 version 0.11 of **django-SHOP** has been released.
+Before upgrading to this version please read carfully the Changelog, as the API has been slightly modified.

-Please get in touch with us on Gitter, if you have problems to upgrade your 0.9 projects.
+Please get in touch with us on Gitter, if you have problems to upgrade your projects.
 This will help us to adopt the migration path.